Skip to content

 • Used by all templates and services

-• Versioned independently
+• Versioned in template Directory.Packages.props

 • No domain-specific logic